 Target costing establishes a market-driven target price to be successful and derives a target cost to drive product development.
 Our tools include a Target Cost Calculation Worksheet, a Target Cost Evaluation Worksheet, and a Target Cost Tracking Worksheet and Charts.

-Despite having ERP and Product Lifecycle Management (PLM) systems, engineers often use spreadsheets to create parts lists early in the development cycle before the design is brought under more formal configuration control.
+Despite using IFS Applications, or another type of ERP software, and Product Lifecycle Management (PLM) systems, engineers often use spreadsheets to create parts lists early in the development cycle before the design is brought under more formal configuration control.
 PD-Trak provides a flexible BOM tool to capture parts and assemblies and related information.

 By identifying new buy items in the BOM, the supplier plan can identify potential suppliers, track quotes and sourcing for both prototype parts and production parts, identify required tooling and ownership, and identify supplier risks.

 Design for Manufacturability/Assembly Guidelines

 Design for Manufacturability/Assembly Checklist/Guidelines are included to aid designers develop producible designs.
 These checklists/guidelines can be adapted to the company’s specific product and process requirements.
 The checklists/guidelines cover assembly, printed circuits, machining, sheet metal, and injection molding.

 Design for Manufacturability/Assembly (DFM/A) refers to the principles of designing products so that they are more manufacturable.
 The DFM/A Assessment Worksheet provides a simple to use assessment methodology to evaluate concepts and designs early in the development process before sufficient information may be available to use more formal DFM/A analysis software or companies that don’t want to make a more significant investment in DFM/A software.